creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-20-ExplainableDisentangledRepresentations.md

 which can be penalized more heavily to promote a disentangled latent space, without any additional supervision.

-A posteriori, the authors visually inspected traversals of individual latent dimensions to manually associate interpretable generative factors to as many of the latent dimensions as possible.
+A posteriori, the authors visually inspected traversals of individual latent dimensions to manually associate interpretable generative factors with as many latent dimensions as possible.

 ## Attribution methods
 The authors mention multiple saliency methods for measuring the contribution of each $$x_i$$ dimension of the input to a